Trump tweets video with ‘white power’ chant, then deletes it

 Shortly afterward, Trump deleted the tweet that shared the video.
 White House spokesman Judd Deere said in a statement that “President Trump is a big fan of The Villages.
 He did not hear the one statement made on the video.
 What he did see was tremendous enthusiasm from his many supporters.”

-Protests against police brutality and bias in law enforcement have occurred across the country following Floyd’s death and there has also been a push to remove Confederate monuments, an effort Trump has opposed.
+Protests against police brutality and bias in law enforcement have occurred across the country following Floyd’s death.
+There also has also been a push to remove Confederate monuments and to rename military bases that honor figures who fought in the Civil War against the Union.
+Trump has opposed these efforts.

+Trump has been directing his reelection message at the same group of disaffected, largely white voters who backed him four years ago.
+In doing so, he has stoked racial divisions in the country at a time when tensions are already high.
+He also has played into anti-immigrant anxieties by falsely claiming that people who have settled in this country commit crimes at greater rates than those who were born in the U.S.

 Trump’s tenure in office has appeared to have emboldened white supremacist and nationalist groups, some of whom have embraced his presidency.
 In 2017, Trump responded to clashes in Charlottesville, Virginia, between white nationalists and counter-protesters by saying there were “very fine people on both sides.”